9th8/up-to-date-real-world-haskell/14-using-parsec.md

 `<|>`.
 This `try` does occur on the left side of a `<|>`, but on the left of one that must be within the implementation of `many`.

 This `try` is important.
-Let\'s say we are parsing a quoted cell, and are getting towards the end of it.
+Let's say we are parsing a quoted cell, and are getting towards the end of it.
 There will be another cell following.
 So we will expect to see a quote to end the current cell, followed by a comma.
 When we hit `quotedChar`, we will fail the `noneOf` test and proceed to the test that looks for two quotes in a row.
-We\'ll also fail that one because we\'ll have a quote, then a comma.
-If we hadn\'t used `try`, we\'d crash with an error at this point, saying that it was expecting the second quote, because the first quote was already consumed.
-Since we use `try`, this is properly recognized as not a character that\'s part of the cell, so it terminates the `many quotedChar` expression as expected.
+We'll also fail that one because we'll have a quote, then a comma.
+If we hadn't used `try`, we'd crash with an error at this point, saying that it was expecting the second quote, because the first quote was already consumed.
+Since we use `try`, this is properly recognized as not a character that's part of the cell, so it terminates the `many quotedChar` expression as expected.
 Lookahead has once again proven very useful, and the fact that it is so easy to add makes it a remarkable tool in Parsec.